ratify-project/ratify/docs/oras-auth-provider.md

     }
 ```

+Note: Kubernetes secrets are reloaded and refreshed for Ratify to use every 12 hours.
+Changes to the Secret may not be reflected immediately.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).